0cjs/8bitdev/src/clic/objects.md

 want for a small language to run on an 8-bit microprocessor system.

 Binary numbers are prefixed with "%"; hexadecimal numbers are prefixed with "$".
-"MSB"/"LSB" mean most/least significant bit or byte, depending on context; usually the size of the value (1-2 bits or 8 bits) will make it clear which is meant.
+"MSB"/"LSB" mean most/least significant byte; "LSb"/"LSbit" means least significant bit.

 Representation of Object References and Data